felipesere/oak/README.md

 The choice of what to cache depends on where use cases are coming from (e.g. only trying to reduce load on the server, or is the some insight into user access patterns we can leverage?) and who ends up being operationally responsible for the API.

-The FunTranslations API is probably in more dire needd of caching, as its free API has a very limited 5 requests/hour quota.
+The FunTranslations API is probably in more dire need of caching, as its free API has a very limited 5 requests/hour quota.
 That is so low that we'd probably have to come up a mechanism to actively pre-fetch translations while staying withing the quota.
 On the flip side, we have a very robust fallback for when the quota of translations is hit: we simply don't translate.
 This makes the caching less cricial.
 That could change if we get negative user feedback due to untranslated requests!

 I decided against pursuing any of these caching options to keep the code concise and correct.
-Without knowing how successful our API is, its difficult to justify any complex caching strategies, so I would probably advise for a simple cachine either the `server.rs` module or in either of the clietns modules.
+Without knowing how successful our API is, its difficult to justify any complex caching strategies, so I would probably advise for a simple cachine either the `server.rs` module or in either of the clients modules.

 ### Metrics, logs, and more
 As it stands, the logs are barely textual and there are no metrics or events at all.
 That is OK for demonstrating that the API works in a bounded setting (e.g. developer laptops) or a small MVP environment.
-Once the service goes live, the expectation ofusers increase dramatically and we'll need to monitor more aspects of our application.
+Once the service goes live, the expectation of users increase dramatically and we'll need to monitor more aspects of our application.
 For example:

 * Monitor how frequently our endpoints are hit and what is the distribution of parameters (Pokemon).
 This can inform the above caching story!
 * How fast is our API responding?
 Which parts of the stack dominate?
 Do we need to reach out to the PokeAPI to deal with capacity?
-* We should monitor what errors occur accross the stack (i.e. Rusts `Result<T,E>` type) to see which parts are prone for errors and can use fallback strategies
+* We should monitor what errors occur accross the stack (i.e. Rusts `Result<T,E>` type) to see which parts are prone to errors and can use fallback strategies.
-As it stands, operators have to look our textual log stream and potentially create their own extraction and ingestion into whatever tool they use.
+As it stands, operators have to look at our text-based log stream and potentially create their own extraction and ingestion into whatever tool they use.
 We could aid this by producing our logs in a stable, predictable format such a JSON with annotated extra data.
 There should be no need to setup intricate regex patterns to extra some information from our messages.
 That kind of context should be added by us the developers at the point in time that we have it.

-This space is still a in flux in the Rust ecosystem, though there is seems to be a convergence on Tokios `tracing` and `subscriber` libraries.
+This space is still in flux in the Rust ecosystem, though there seems to be a convergence on Tokios `tracing` and `tracing-subscriber` libraries.
 If this application were to go live soon, I'd invest time into setting up the necessary code to gain insights as described above.

 ### Configuration